 KickOff@3 would also like to highlight Awele who was voted Police Cadet of the day, from SouthWark/Lambeth Police Cadets.
 Awali was commended for going above and beyond in all of her duties, as well as helping the venue stay clear and tidy by litter picking.

-You can see the photos and more details from the day here
+You can see the official photos from June and our other volunteer photographers and more details from the day here

 In the lead up to to KickOff@3's Community Cup we featured in The Voice Online.
 Described as "Celebrating and supporting young people is at the heart of KickOff@3’s ethos.
 In the difficult time we live in where knife and gun crime are rife in many communities across London, KickOff@3 delivers this event as an act of encouragement and motivation for young and vulnerable people."
 You can read the full article here.